iOS-Developers-Slack/Code-Of-Conduct/README.md

 Please do not post content that is
 - Illegal in nature.
 We do not want to take on the burden of hosting illegal content.
-- Pornography.
-There is plenty of places to find porn on the internet, this is not one of them.
+- Nudity.
+There is plenty of places to find nudity on the internet, this is not one of them.
 - More generally [Not Safe For Work](https://www.dictionary.com/browse/nsfw).
 If you feel something is on the edge of being SFW and it feels relevant and necessary to post, please write a message that the content you wish to post is NSFW and hide the NSFW content in a thread.
 This way people who are more sensitive to this content do not have to look at it.
 - Synthetic media (aka deepfakes) with the intent to deceive others into believeing it's real.
 You may post synthetic media for the purposes of discussion, for example in the context of a debate about how a deepfake is causing problems in our society.